Power through an "off" day and keep seeing results with these expert tips for staying motivated through weight loss.

 Ditch the Daily Weigh-In

 The scale can be a helpful tool for measuring your progress, but many people get in the habit of weighing themselves too often.
 "While some research shows that people manage (maintain) their weight better by weighing in daily, the same can't be said for losing weight," says Nicole Nichols, editor and fitness expert for SparkPeople.com.
 "Daily weigh-ins (or multiple weigh-ins per day) will only sap your diet motivation with a roller coaster of emotions and can cause you to freak out by temporary up-ticks in the scale (that have nothing to do with body mass or body fat)," she says.
 Instead, Nichols recommends stepping on the scale once a week—or even every two weeks—to better track your progress.

 14 of 22All photos

 They say a picture is worth a thousand words, and these days it's easier than ever to build a personal weight loss motivation gallery!
-Try tracking your progress by creating a weight loss diary via Instagram (or another similar photo app).
+Try tracking your progress by creating an Instagram weight loss diary.
 Daily photos (we recommend posing right after a great workout or during a healthy meal) can document the changes in your body that you may not otherwise notice—and that the scale won't always show.
 (Plus, you'll definitely have a wide variety of before and after pictures to choose from when you're ready to display your final results!)